mhadam/snowplow.wiki-fork/setup-guide/1-setup-a-collector/scala-stream-collector/Install-the-Scala-Stream-Collector.md

 ## 1. Dependencies

-You will need version 7 (aka 1.7) of the Java Runtime Environment installed.
+You will need version 8 (aka 1.8) of the Java Runtime Environment installed.

-## 2. Installing the executable jarfile
+## 2. Installing the jarfile

 You can choose to either:

-1. Download the Scala Stream collector executable jarfile, _or:_
+1. Download the Scala Stream collector jarfile, _or:_
 2. Compile it from source

-## 2.1 Download the executable jarfile
+## 2.1 Download the jarfile

 To get a local copy, you can download the jarfile directly from our hosted assets bucket on Amazon S3 - please see Section 6 in our [[Hosted assets]] page for details.

 ## 2.2 Compile from source

 Alternatively, you can build it from the source files.
 To do so, you will need [scala][scala] and [sbt][sbt] installed.

 To do so, clone the Snowplow repo: